datalad-handbook/book/docs/intro/executive_summary.rst

 What you really need to know
 ----------------------------

-DataLad is a data management multitool that can assist you at all times during the evolution of digital objects.
+DataLad is a data management multitool that can assist you during all steps in the evolution of digital objects.
 It is a command-line tool, free and open source, and available for all major operating systems.